 - Many, many years may be required for coyote-wolf hybrids to evolve to fill the niche of the red wolf.

-Myth: FWS needs to end the program since they promised red wolves would be contained on wildlife refuges.
+Misconception: FWS needs to end the program since they promised red wolves would be contained on wildlife refuges.

 - In the early 1990s, FWS reached agreements with numerous landowners to retain wolves on their private land.